Effective Yoga Poses To Get Rid Of A Hunchback

 - Get on your hands and knees with your knees directly under your hips and wrists directly under your shoulders.

 - Inhaling, drop your belly towards the mat and broaden your shoulders.
-Lift your chin up and chest, and looking up toward the ceiling.
+Lift your chin up and chest, and looking up at the ceiling.
 This is the cow pose.

 - As you exhale, draw your belly to your spine and round your back.
 This is the cat pose.